 Lybrate.com has a nexus of the most experienced Cardiologists in India.
-You will find Cardiologists with more than 30 years of experience on Lybrate.com.
+You will find Cardiologists with more than 33 years of experience on Lybrate.com.
 You can find Cardiologists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Patil P M

 Treatment of Hip Disorders

 Cardiac Catheterization Procedure